 The exhibition will comprise new and never-before-seen photographs.
 The catalog essays will also

 reflect new archival research undertaken at the Wisconsin Historical Society and in the records of the

 Wisconsin Department of Tourism and the Wisconsin Dells Visitor and Convention Bureau.

 Saturday, June 1 | 2:00–5:00

-Meet the photographers, and enjoy art making, live music, light bites, and a cash bar.
+Kick off the summer with a celebration of Wisconsin Dells.
+Meet the exhibition’s contemporary photographers and enjoy live music, light bites, and a cash bar.